LewisAJones/cv-markdown/README.md

 ## Peer-review experience

-ADD MEE
-ADD TREE
+*Ecological Monographs*
+*Methods in Ecology and Evolution*
+*Nature Communications*
 *Science Advances*
-*Nature Communications*
 *Scientific Reports*
-*Ecological Monographs*
+*Trends in Ecology and Evolution*

 ## Skills

-UPDATE

 **R programming**
-Advanced proficiency in data analysis, data visualization, writing functions and packages
+Advanced proficiency in data analysis, data visualization, writing functions and developing packages

 **Geocomputation**
 Proficient in spatial analysis and the use of R spatial packages (e.g. raster, terra, sf, sp)